-The cost includes all lodging, breakfasts, 3 dinners, excursions (admission to The Kilns, Magdalen College, punting, Lewis’s church, park fee, London excursion), in-country bus travel (mini-bus in Oxford, bus from The Cotswolds to the airport), materials, our guides for the week.
+The cost includes all lodging, breakfasts, 1 lunch, 3 dinners, excursions (admission to The Kilns, Magdalen College, punting, Lewis’s church, park fee, London excursion), in-country bus travel (mini-bus in Oxford, bus from The Cotswolds to the airport), materials, our guides for the week.

 Additional expenses not included are your airline ticket, tube/rail ticket to get around London, transportation from the airport to London lodging, lunches, 5 dinners, optional spa services in The Cotswolds.